Liberal Democracy and the Unraveling of the Enlightenment Project

 This distinction is essential to making sense of our political moment.

-The Question of the “Center”
+The Question of 'the Centre'

 In this light, one can see that however factionalized, any kind of meaningful democratic politics presupposes certain shared understandings and commitments that exist prior to political action.
 These may or may not represent a social or political consensus on a range of policy issues.
 More fundamentally, they define the arena in which legitimate political discourse and action take place.
 This shared cultural space can range widely.
 At one end of a continuum, it might include a binding consensus on certain ideals that define the identity and aspirations of the political regime.
 At the other end are agreements usually concerning the administrative processes and procedures that mediate political action.
 However thick or thin, the social and political solidarity upon which democratic life unfolds is formed through these agreements.

 In America, this set of understandings and commitments held in common has been talked about in a variety of ways.
 In symbolic terms, it has been referred to as the “unum” of the national motto, E pluribus unum.
 In popular terms, it has been referred to as “the American dream.”
-In scholarly treatises, it has been framed as “the American creed,” America’s “civil religion,” its “public philosophy,” or its “vital center.”
+In scholarly treatises, it has been framed as “the American creed,” America’s “civil religion,” its “public philosophy,” or its “vital centre.”
 In legal-rational terms, it has been discussed in terms of the binding power of the Constitution.

-In political theory, the question of the “center” or “unum” has been framed in terms of a perennial debate between the theoretical antinomies of foundationalism and proceduralism.
+In political theory, the question of the “centre” or “unum” has been framed in terms of a perennial debate between the theoretical antinomies of foundationalism and proceduralism.
 Foundationalists, as a rule, argue that the legitimacy of any democratic regime depends upon a generally held commitment to a higher normative standard of justice or the common good that looms over the political process, policing its decisions and even its standards of reason.
 It is a thick prior consensus on the values and ideals of a shared way of life that is essential to a vibrant democracy.
 Proceduralists, by contrast, argue that there are no higher laws or transcendent values and that democratic order depends exclusively on recognition of the intrinsically rational character of a democratic process grounded in the presumption of rational outcomes.
-In social theorist Jürgen Habermas’s version, reason resides in the formal pragmatic conditions that facilitate deliberative politics.2
+In social theorist Jürgen Habermas’s version, reason resides in the formal pragmatic conditions that facilitate deliberative politics.

 In truth, the opponents in the debate are much closer to each other than they imagine, and the supposedly clear lines of difference between foundationalism and proceduralism are deceptive.
 No one disputes that there have to be some shared understandings, some agreements.
-However thin or thick, those agreements and commitments provide a framework within which legitimate democratic power is contained and managed and form the cultural substructure of a democratic polity: a “center” that defines the boundaries of national identity, collective recognition, and individual right.
+However thin or thick, those agreements and commitments provide a framework within which legitimate democratic power is contained and managed and form the cultural substructure of a democratic polity: a “centre” that defines the boundaries of national identity, collective recognition, and individual right.

-It is important to emphasize that the agreements upon which the deep cultural center of liberal democracy is based are fundamentally normative in character—and authoritatively so.
+It is important to emphasize that the agreements upon which the deep cultural centre of liberal democracy is based are fundamentally normative in character—and authoritatively so.
 When thick, the bonds people share are explicitly moral in nature.
 When thin, they are nonetheless capable of generating the moral.

 The real debate between the foundationalists and the proceduralists is over how thick the agreements and commitments that underwrite a democracy need to be to sustain democracy and to make it vital.
 All of the democratic revolutions of the eighteenth and nineteenth centuries were premised upon a commitment to a social order rooted in the accessibility and reasonableness of truth, the possibility of genuine human justice, the guarantee of individual freedom, and the protection of tolerance.
 But whose truth?
 Whose justice?
 Tolerance of whom?
 And where lay the boundaries between individual freedom and the public good?